What are pumpkin seeds?

 Nutritional benefits of pumpkin seeds

 They may be small, but pumpkin seeds are little powerhouses of nutrients and health benefits.
-Like nuts, pumpkin seeds are a great source of protein and unsaturated fats, including omega-3.
-They also contain a good range of nutrients including iron, selenium, calcium, B vitamins and beta-carotene, which the body converts into vitamin A.
+Like nuts, pumpkin seeds are a great source of protein and unsaturated fats, including omega-3 and omega-6 fatty acids.
+They also contain a good range of nutrients, including iron, calcium, B2, folate and beta-carotene, which the body converts into vitamin A.

 Read Diabetes UK’s top 10 dietary tips to manage diabetes.